-▼ 2.4: How does the Bureau evaluate satisfaction of Eligibility Criterion #4, "has a high probability of reducing the need for financial assistance under any other Federal program for the relevant passenger rail station or service by increasing ridership, tenant lease payments, or other activities that generate revenue exceeding costs"?
+2.4) How does the Bureau evaluate satisfaction of RRIF TOD Eligibility Criterion #4?

+RRIF TOD Eligibility Criterion #4: "Demonstrates the ability to generate new revenue for the relevant passenger rail station or service by increasing ridership, increasing tenant lease payments, or carrying out other activities that generate revenue exceeding costs."

-The Bureau does not define "a high probability of reducing the need for financial assistance under any other Federal program" nor does it prescribe the form or amount of benefits or revenue the relevant station or service should receive.
-The form, tenor, and total amount of benefits or revenue the relevant station or service receives is negotiated at arm's length between the applicant or borrower and the parties involved in delivering the project.
-A relevant station or service may receive the benefits or revenues initially or over the life of a project or joint venture.
+The Bureau does not prescribe the amount of revenue the relevant station or service should receive.
+The form, tenor, and total amount of revenue the relevant station or service receives is negotiated at arm's length between the applicant or borrower and the parties involved in delivering the project.
+A relevant station or service may receive the revenues initially or over the life of a project or joint venture.

-Applicants should be able to demonstrate to the Bureau the source and expected amount of benefits or revenues the relevant station or service will receive and how its need for other Federal financial assistance will be reduced because of these benefits or revenues.
+Applicants should be able to demonstrate to the Bureau the source and expected amount of revenue the relevant station or service will receive.
 For example, the applicant could demonstrate to the Bureau that the TOD project will increase ridership for the relevant station or service, which will increase farebox and potentially other revenue exceeding the marginal cost of providing service to accommodate the additional riders as transit operating costs are generally fixed.

-▼ 2.5: Can RRIF finance 100% of the total eligible cost of a TOD project as it can for all other eligible rail projects?
+2.5) Can RRIF finance 100% of the total eligible costs for a TOD project as it can for all other eligible rail projects?

 No. A RRIF loan for a TOD project may only finance up to 75% of the total eligible project cost.
-This means that no less than 25% of the total eligible project cost must be funded with non-Federal sources, such as: state, regional, or local public funding; or private funding or non-Federal debt sources.
+This means that no less than 25% of the total eligible project cost must be funded with non-Federal sources, such as: state, regional, or local public funding; or private funding or non-Federal debt sources.1

-45 U.S.C. § 822(h)(4)
+149 U.S.C. § 22402(h)(4)

-▼ 2.6: Is there a minimum or maximum loan amount or total eligible cost threshold for RRIF TOD projects?
+2.6) Is there a minimum or maximum loan amount or total eligible cost threshold for RRIF TOD projects?

 No. RRIF TOD projects are neither subject to minimum or maximum total eligible cost thresholds, nor minimum or maximum loan amounts.
-However, the DOT is authorized to have, at any one time, up to \$35 billion in unpaid principal amounts of obligations under direct loans and loan guarantees through the RRIF program.
+However, the DOT is authorized to have, at any one time, up to \$35 billion in unpaid principal amounts of obligations under direct loans and loan guarantees through the RRIF program and \$7 billion is reserved for projects benefiting freight railroads other than Class I carriers.

-Frequently Asked Questions - TIFIA TOD
+TIFIA TOD

-▼ 3: What types of projects are eligible for TIFIA TOD loans?
+3) What types of projects are eligible for TIFIA TOD loans?